Yusufzhafir/Yusufzhafir/README.md

 - 👋 Hi, I’m @Yusufzhafir
-- 👀 I’m interested in coding
+- 👀 I’m interested in working if you have any open position
-- 🌱 I’m currently learning to make a full fledged bot to help students pick a class
 - 📫 How to reach me yusuf.zhafir@ui.ac.id

 <!---